ibm-cloud-docs/hs-crypto/import-root-keys.md

       <tr>
         <td>Key material</td>
         <td>
-          <p>The base64 encoded key material, such as an existing key-wrapping key, that you want to store and manage in the service.</p>
+          <p>The base64 encoded key material, such as an existing key-wrapping key, that you want to store and manage in the service.
+For more information, see [Base64 encoding your key material](#encode-key-material-root-key).</p>
           <p>Ensure that the key material meets the following requirements:</p>
           <p>
             <ul>
-              <li>The key must be 128, 192, or 256 bits.</li>
+              <li>The key must be 16, 24, or 32 bytes long, corresponding to 128, 192, or 256 bits in length.</li>
-              <li>The bytes of data, for example 32 bytes for 256 bits, must be encoded by using base64 encoding.</li>
+              <li>The key must be base64-encoded.</li>
             </ul>
           </p>
         </td>